Medical Certificate to Cancel Gym Membership

 MS, Parkinson's disease, degenerative joint conditions, and other long-term or progressive conditions where continued gym membership is no longer clinically viable.
 These typically support full cancellation rather than temporary freeze.

-Most major UK gym chains accept a GP letter as sufficient evidence for medical cancellation or suspension.
-Requirements vary slightly between chains — here is a summary of what each typically requires:
+Most major UK gym chains and independent health clubs accept a GP letter as sufficient evidence for medical cancellation or suspension.
+While specific procedures vary between providers, the general approach is consistent across the industry:

 What Your Gym Cancellation Medical Certificate Includes